 Here are more tarts and pies for you to try!

 - Pear and Havarti Tart with Cinnamon Honey Drizzle

 If you’ve made this recipe, be sure to leave a comment and star rating below!

 Updated on 3/1/18 to refine the directions!

-- 2 Tbsp lemon zest (about 2 lemons)
+- 2 tablespoon lemon zest (about 2 lemons)

 - 2 large eggs (room temp)

-Preheat oven to 350F.
+- Preheat oven to 350F and grease the sides and bottom of a tart pan with coconut oil.
 In a small bowl, use a spoon to mix together the almond flour, honey, coconut oil and lemon juice.

 Pin for later!